saur2729/job-scheduer/README.md

 # job-scheduer
-We are trying to replicate the Autosys/Control-M
+We(Saurabh and Rufhra) are trying to replicate the Autosys/Control-M